oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 ## Task 3A: Create a bastion and session

-> **Note:** Create a bastion and session only if your OCI GoldenGate deployment and OCI MySQL Database system are **not** located in the same region.
+> **Note:** Create a bastion and session only if your OCI GoldenGate deployment and MySQL Heatwave system are **not** located in the same region.
 If they're in the same Home region, skip to Task 3B.

 1. In the Oracle Cloud console navigation menu, click **Identity & Security**, and then click **Bastion**.